sonjuska/PIA_projekat_2024-2025/README.md

-# 🏡 Planinska Vikendica – PIA Projekat 2024/2025
+# 🏡 Planinska Vikendica – PIA Project 2024/2025

 Full-stack web application for **booking and managing mountain cottages** (*planinske vikendice*), built using **Angular**, **Spring Boot**, and **MySQL**.
 Developed as part of the *Programiranje internet aplikacija (PIA)* course, academic year 2024–2025.